thyssemb/mihotel-technical-test/README.md

 The project follows the **MVC (Model-View-Controller)** architectural pattern:

 - **Model**:
-  Represents the data layer with JPA entities and database (MySQL).
+  Represents the data layer with JPA entities and MySQL database.

 - **View**:
   The frontend React app that renders the UI and interacts with users.

 - **Controller**:
   The Spring Boot REST controllers that handle HTTP requests and business logic.

-Data flows from the frontend to the backend and persists in the database, enabling seamless CRUD operations.

 ---